KoBeWi/Metroidvania-System/SampleProject/CustomRunnerIntegration/README.md

 Helper for integration with https://github.com/KoBeWi/Godot-Custom-Runner.

-Replace the addon's Config.gd with the one in this folder.
+After you install the addon, replace its Config.gd with the one in this folder.